 Incredibly historic and picturesque, make sure to take the time to stroll along here to see the beautiful waterfront and spot some otters and sea lions and maybe pop into one of the many shops that lie in this area.

 A bit further north lies the Old Fisherman’s Wharf.
-Once an active fish market until the 1960s, it is not a tourist attraction that had plenty of seaside kitsch and cute shops that are sure to enchant the whole family.
-You can take in some lovely views of Monterey Bay from the wharf and make sure you get a few great photo opportunities from this iconic sight.
+Once an active fish market until the 1960s, it is not a tourist attraction that has plenty of seaside kitsch and cute shops that are sure to enchant the whole family.

 17-Mile Drive

 Driving south from Cannery Row, it’s time to head out on what is considered to be one of the most scenic drives in the United States, the 17-mile drive in Pebble Beach and Pacific Grove.
-This scenic route that winds its way through the Monterey Peninsula is very beautiful and lends to spectacular views of the dramatic seaside scenery.

-You do have to pay to enter the 17-mile drive in Monterey (is costs $10.50 per vehicle), but it is very worth the cost.
 There are countless places to stop off and enjoy the views, take some photos and try to spot some marine life.
 Depending on the season, you can see things like sea otters, sea lions and even whales off in the distance.

 Monarch Butterfly Sanctuary